hermannhueck/deducing-the-state-monad/README.md

 Starting with a mutable Stack
-I go to a immutable, functional Stack: s => (s, a) Then I wrap the function into a case class Stack and make if a Monad.
+I go to a immutable, functional Stack: s => (s, a) Then I wrap the function into a case class Stack and make it a Monad.
 Then I abstract the Stack to State and implement the convenience functions (pure, get, set, modify and inspect) that Cats also provides.
 In the last example I delete my own implemention of State and import cats.data.State